IgorQueiroz23031988/Walmart-Delivery-Fraud-Detection/README.md

 ## 💼 Business Problem

-Delivery operations reported an increasing number of missing items, leading to operational complaints and financial losses.
+Delivery operations reported an increasing number of **missing items**, leading to operational complaints and **financial losses**.

-However, the dataset does not contain fraud labels, preventing traditional supervised fraud detection.
+However, the dataset **does not contain fraud labels**, preventing traditional supervised fraud detection.

 ### 🎯 Objective:
 Identify patterns of operational risk and potential fraud indicators across: